 And that’s it!

-Some simple steps you can apply in a few hours and check the difference.
+Some simple steps you can apply in a few hours and improve your WordPress SEO.

 Hope you found this article helpful and let me know in the comments if this steps worked for you.